Scorpion EVO 9mm Carbine

 CZ Scorpion Evo 3 S1 Carbine

-When firing it is noticeably light, even for a carbine, coming in at just 7lbs.
-This is due to its polymer construction, which has been shown to be very durable.
-The top rail is also polymer, but its fit and finish are so good that it isn’t immediately noticeable.
-I wouldn’t be too worried about any attachments chewing it up either.
-It has a 16” barrel topped with a faux suppressor or a muzzle brake, and an overall length of 34.75”.
+The CZ Scorpion EVO 3 is notably lightweight, even for a carbine, weighing in at just 7 lbs.
+This is largely due to its durable polymer construction.
+The top rail is also made of polymer, but its high-quality fit and finish make it less apparent.
+Even with attachments, you shouldn’t worry about damaging the rail.
+It features a 16” barrel, which is either topped with a faux suppressor or a functional muzzle brake, and has an overall length of 34.75”.

-The faux suppressor model has a hollow suppressor that covers the normal 16” barrel underneath, and threads onto the tip.
-It is for looks only and can be removed while maintaining compliance.
-The muzzle brake model is functional and does a good job reducing the already minimal recoil.
-Both the faux suppressor and muzzle brake variants have 1/2×28 threaded barrels, so muzzle options are plentiful and can be swapped on with minimal effort.
+The faux suppressor version has a hollow suppressor that covers the standard 16” barrel and screws onto the end.
+It’s purely for aesthetic purposes and can be removed while keeping the firearm compliant.
+The muzzle brake version, however, is functional and effectively minimizes the already slight recoil.
+Both variants have 1/2×28 threaded barrels, offering a range of muzzle attachments that can be swapped with ease.

 CZ Scorpion Evo grip